EmmaVellard/EmmaVellard/README.md

 ### About Me

 🎓 I have a background in Planetary Sciences and Space Exploration from the Observatoire de Paris. <br>
-💼 I currently work at the European Space Agency as a YGT. <br>
+💼 I currently work at the European Space Agency as a Young Graduate Trainee. <br>
 🔭 I'm working on the Juice and BepiColombo missions data analysis. <br>
 🌱 I'm currently learning Machine Learning. <br>
 📫 How to reach me: <a href='emma.vellard@outlook.fr'>emma.vellard@outlook.fr</a> or <a href='https://www.linkedin.com/in/emma-vellard/'>LinkedIn</a>. <br>